moimikey/awesome-devtools/README.md

 - [JSONDiffPatch](https://benjamine.github.io/jsondiffpatch/demo/index.html) - Run a visual or non-visual diff on two JSON blobs.

+### Document &amp; Editors

+- [README.so](https://readme.so) - A simple editor to quickly add and customize all the sections you need for your project's readme.

 ### File Sharing

 - [file.io](https://www.file.io/) - Ephemeral file sharing.
 Convenient, anonymous and secure.